six-two/mkdocs-crosslink-plugin/README.md

 If multiple files with the exact same name exist, there is currently now way to reference the correct one.
 In the future I plan to let you specify a part of the path to select the correct file.
+From 0.0.2 on: For index files (`index.md` or `index.html`) you can reference them by the name of the parent's directory followed by a slash.
+So `/path/to/some/index.md` can be referenced as `some/`.

 ## Testing